coreshop/CoreShop/docs/02_User_Documentation/02_Settings.md

  - Contact Technology: Default contact used for technology messages

 #### Stock
- - Default Stock Behaviour: Describes the default stock behaviour for products
+ - Default Stock Behavior: Describes the default stock behavior for products

 #### Tax
  - Validate VAT: Describes if the VAT-Number for European Countries should be validated